hemanth110702/MyBookHub/readme.md

 18) add read/not read feature also
 19) add tagging field like @ when author tags a book this msg should also be in that books activity
 20) search author based on their username, like github/hemanth110702
+21) also book http should be like,
+22) Navbar : Home(recently added, Top Books, Top Authors carosule), explore(search and discover books and author), Notifications, MybookShelf(createBook, favBooks, likedBooks), profile, messages, requests, settings
+23) Book repo - created, starred, liked
+24) make author username unique, title uniqe when creation show these errors also
+24) present home - top based on likes, later based on (views, stared, and likes)
+25) try to implement reccommendation system
+26) Later :

+        Top Books: Consider displaying top books based on metrics such as the number of likes, average rating, or recent activity (e.g., most commented on or most viewed).
+You can calculate these metrics periodically and update the list accordingly.

+        Top Authors: Showcase authors with the highest number of followers to highlight influential figures within the community.
+This can provide users with insights into popular authors and encourage them to explore their work further.

+        Book Recommendations: Utilize user data and preferences to generate personalized book recommendations.
+This can involve analyzing users' reading history, favorite genres, and interactions with the platform to suggest relevant books they may enjoy.

+        Recently Added Books: Display recently added books to keep users informed about the latest additions to your platform.
+This can help users discover new releases and stay up-to-date with fresh content.

+        Explore Page: Offer an explore page where users can search for authors, books, genres, or specific topics of interest.
+Implement search functionality with filters and sorting options to enhance the discoverability of content.
+27) add chat or discussion based on which suits better for this project
+28) only allow numbers and letter for book title in book creation

 --------------------------------------------------------------
 Present :